vipsinha/personal-website/_posts/2019-01-29-hello-world.md

 ```

 ## std::ceil
-to get the ceiling value of any data
+To get the ceiling value of any data
 ```example
 /*example 1*/
 // to get the centuary of the year